m3tac1ph4r/Notes/Interview Important/INTRO.md

 # INTRO

-Good morning/evening sir/mam myself  Ashutosh Gupta.
-I am final year student pursuing a B.tech in computer science with specialization  in Cyber Security and Forensics from UPES Dehradun.
-Apart from college, I regularly participates in coding events on leetcode and GFG.
-I have expertise in programming languages such as  C++ and Python  and I am also skilled in technologies such as  ReactJS,  botootstrap, ExpressJS.
+Thank you for allowing me to introduce myself.
+My name is   Ashutosh Gupta.
+I am final year student  at University of Petroleumn and Energy Studies Dehradun pursuing  B.tech with majors in  computer science with specialization  of Cyber Security and Forensics.
+I invested my last three, 3.5years in developing my technical skills which includes programming in  C++ and Python with C++ being the preferred programming language.
+And I am also familiar with concepts and subjects such OOPS, Data Structures and Algorithms, Computer Networks.
+So these all are my technical skills.
-I have a keen interest in problem solving   and in web development as well.
-To enhance my problem solving skill I solved overall  350+ questions on various websites.
-And to get hands on knowledge on web development I made projects such as iNoteBook and CowinNotifier.
+I also have a keen interest in web development and problem solving skill as well.
+And to enhance my web development skill I have made projects such as iNoteBook and CowinNotifier.
-Recently I completed my internship at TalentServe as a Full Stack Intern.
-As an intern I created Feedback component.
-And I am also a technical admin in OPEN Community which is a chapter of UPES.
+Recently I have completed my summer internship at TalentServe which is a EDTech Startup.
+Apart  from this I also  participate in coding events on leetcode and geekforgeeks.

 -----------------------------------------------------------------------
- iNoteBook was a part of MERN stack.
-I created an API to integrate with server. iNotebook has a functionality of USER LOGIN and SIGNUP.
-Fitness Club uses youtube and ExerciseDB API  to fetch data for the website.
+* Greetings
+* Regularly participates in coding events
+* Skilled in programming languages and technologies
+* Keen interest in problem solving and web development as well
+* Internship
 -----------------------------------------------------------------------

+and I am also skilled in technologies such as  ReactJS,  MongoDB, ExpressJS.

 Good morning sir,my name is
 I am a final year student at upes